 Enter your email below and get it sent straight to your inbox.
 Plus, I'll send you quick & simple plant-based recipes every week!

 For another super easy oatmeal recipe, learn how to make the best basic vegan overnight oats.

 Oatmeal by itself is pretty blah and tasteless, but thankfully, there are many ways to jazz up the flavor in healthy ways.

-If you want, you can sweeten it with the sugar of your choice, refined or otherwise.
-Brown sugar, molasses, maple syrup, agave nectar, brown rice syrup and coconut sugar all work well.
+If you want, you can sweeten it with the sugar of your choice, be it refined or unrefined.
+Some options:

 Dr. John McDougall, plant-based pioneer, suggests that if you're going to use sugar, add it to the top of your food so you taste it right away.
 You end up using less this way because the sweetness doesn't get hidden by being mixed into the food.